 \item There exist a derived quotient stack $X=[\Spec A/G]$ where a pro-reductive group $G$ acts on an affine derived scheme $\Spec A$ with $A$ a commutative differential graded algebra, and a $k$-linear symmetric monoidal equivalence $\CCC^\otimes\simeq\QC^\otimes(X)$.
 Here $\QC^\otimes(X)$ denotes the symmetric monoidal stable $\infty$-category of quasi-coherent complexes on $X$ (see Section~\ref{QCC}). \end{enumerate} \end{Theorem}

-A derived stack is a stack in the theory of derived algebraic geometry.
-Derived algebraic geometry is a generalization of classical algebraic geometry \cite{DAGn}, \cite{HAG2} which brings homotopy-theoretic ideas and techniques.
-We here think of derived stacks of the form $[\Spec A/G]$ appeared in Theorem~\ref{intmain1} as the generalization of classifying stacks of affine group schemes as well as nice class of derived stacks.
+A derived stack is a stack in the theory of derived algebraic geometry, which is a generalization of classical algebraic geometry \cite{DAG7}, \cite{HAG2} that uses homotopy-theoretic ideas and techniques.
+Here, we think of derived stacks of the form $[\Spec A/G]$ appearing in Theorem~\ref{intmain1} as the generalization of classifying stacks of affine group schemes as well as a nice class of derived stacks.
 This characterization makes it possible to obtain a derived stack $X=[\Spec A/G]$ from an abstract symmetric monoidal stable $\infty$-category.
-Our interest does not restrict to the gerbe-like stacks but we consider the class of nice derived quotient stacks, therefore one gains access to the extensive power of derived algebraic geometry.
+We consider not only gerbe-like stacks, but also the class of nice derived quotient stacks, which allows access to the extensive power of derived algebraic geometry.
 More importantly, our construction of a derived quotient stack (from a fine $\infty$-category with a given set of wedge-finite generators) is quite explicit, and the associated stack has a specific form; see Section~\ref{TC}.

-Fine $\infty$-categories are defined by reasonably simple conditions.
-By verifying conditions we can find examples of fine $\infty$-categories in practice.
-Recent fascinating development of higher category theory has attracted our attention to various examples of symmetric monoidal stable $\infty$-categories.
-Among them, the next result proves that the followings are fine $\infty$-categories (see Section~\ref{EX} for details):
+Fine $\infty$-categories are defined by reasonably simple conditions, which we can use to find examples in practice.
+The recent fascinating development of higher category theory has highlighted various examples of symmetric monoidal stable $\infty$-categories.
+Among them, the next result proves that the following symmetric monoidal $\infty$-categories are fine $\infty$-categories (see Section~\ref{EX} for details):